 - Al Lebsa race track in Umm Al Quwain

-You will also find camel racing as part of the annual Al Dhafra Festival, held in the Abu Dhabi Western Region each December.
-This is the country’s largest heritage festival event and its cornerstone event the Camel Mazayna draws huge international interest.
+ou will also find camel racing as part of the annual Al Dhafra Festival, held in the Abu Dhabi Western Region, each December.
+This is the country’s largest heritage festival event, and its cornerstone event, the Camel Mazayna, draws huge international interest.
 The main festival grounds are approximately 3 hours from Dubai.

 A visit to Dubai is incomplete without a picture of you with a camel.
 And there is more than one spot for you to grab that perfect shot with the ship of the desert.
-You can choose to get one while riding a camel at the beachfront of The JBR, against the backdrop of Palm Jumeirah, at a desert safari or while feeding the camels at the Camel Farm.
+You can choose to get one while riding a camel at the beachfront of The Beach JBR, against the backdrop of Palm Jumeirah, on a desert safari, or while feeding the camels at the Camel Farm.

 Camel racing is an internationally recognised traditional sport that involves well-bred and trained camels mounted with robotic jockeys running around the camel race track, with the winning camel fetching prizes worth millions of dirhams.